-A question I get asked from time to time is how to get into woodworking, what tools I would recommend, and where to start.
+A question I'm sometimes asked is how to get into woodworking, what tools I would recommend, where to start.

 I don't mean that entirely literally.
 But I think it's best if you buy just a few tools and start using those.
-As you get more comfortable with what you have, it becomes easier to understand what tools you should get next.
-It also reduces the risk of buying a workshop full of tools only to find out that you aren't really into woodworking.
+As you get more comfortable with what you have it becomes easier to understand what tools you should get next.
+That way you don't end up buying a workshop full of tools only to find out that you aren't really into woodworking.

 Your first power tools should probably be a drill and a jigsaw.
-Those are tools that come in handy here and there, even if you are not into woodworking.
+Those are tools that come in handy here and there even if you aren't into woodworking.
 You won't be able to make any fine furniture with them, but it's enough to bang together a few projects for the basement or outside.

 There are different grades of tools available at different prices.
-Salesmen will probably tell you to get good quality tools that last a lifetime.
-But the price difference between a cheap tool and a good quality tool can easily be a factor of four.
+Salesmen will tell you to get good quality tools that last a lifetime.
+But a good quality tool can easily cost four times as much as a cheap one.
 My advice is to get cheap tools first and use them until they break.
 Once they break, it's time to consider getting something better.
-But unless you are a professional who uses the tools every day, even a cheap tool is likely to last a long time.
+Unless you are a professional who uses the tools every day, even a cheap tool is likely to last a long time.

 A good tool to get next is some sort of circular saw.
 A circular saw cuts a lot faster than a jigsaw, and it's easier to make a straighter cleaner cut with it.
 It's also a very useful tool for cutting up big sheets of plywood, even if you already have a table saw.
 At this point, you have enough tools for some simple projects such as this table or some storage shelving

 You should consider getting a hand plane or two at this point, and maybe a workbench with a vise on it.
 It may be a good challenge to build a workbench while you are at it.